 - Options for Special Handling

-For most merchants, Dimensional Shipping in ShipperHQ needs three significant pieces of information to perform its calculations:
+For most merchants, Dimensional Packing in ShipperHQ needs three significant pieces of information to perform its calculations:

 - The dimensions of your products (defined on your products in your eCommerce platform)

 - The dimensions of the packages you use to ship your products (called Boxes in ShipperHQ parlance, but these may be whatever you use from envelopes to pallets)

 - Identification of any products or groups of products that need to be handled specially (ShipperHQ calls these Packing Rule Groups)

 In some cases, you don’t need to know all of the above information.
 There are various strategies you can implement that still take advantage of the benefits of Dimensional Packing even without set boxes or dimensions on your products.

 One notable strategy is to “Tackle the hard-to-ship items” first, such as large but light items, bulky or oversized items, or items that have special packing requirements.
 Shipping these types of products often lose money on shipping because they’re rated on weight alone and not the dimensional weight or the actual packing setup.